 Where Are You Travelling?

 Think about where you’re traveling to and the types of climates you’ll encounter.
-If you’ll be heading into colder climates, such as the alpine regions of Victoria or New South Wales, the Suburban or Truma systems are your go-to systems.
+If you’ll be heading into colder climates, such as the alpine regions of Victoria or New South Wales, the Truma systems are your go-to systems.

 What Water Supply Do You Connect To?